J35P312/TIDDIT_benchmarking_repo/README.md

 contains the commands used to generate the databases, as well as the script used to generate the plots callers
 =====
-One slurm script to run each caller
+One slurm script to run each caller.
+The following versions of the callers was used for bencmarking: cnvnator v0.3.2 delly  v0.7.2 fermikit r178
+TIDDIT-1.0
+Lumpy 0.2.12
+Manta 0.27.1